Michael Collins (politician, born 1968)

-Michael Collins (born 26 February 1968) is an Irish Independent politician who has been a Teachta Dála (TD) for the Cork South-West constituency since the 2016 general election.
+Michael Collins (born 26 February 1968) is an Irish politician who has been a Teachta Dála (TD) for the Cork South-West constituency since the 2016 general election.
+Collins is the leader of the Independent Ireland political party, which was founded in November 2023.

 Political career

 He served as a member of Cork County Council from 2014 to 2016.

 In May 2018, the Irish Independent published a "political rich list", outlining how much personal wealth Ireland's political class was estimated to have.
 The report featured Collins and estimated him to be a millionaire, suggesting he had property assets worth almost €850,000 alone.

-Collins was re-elected at the 2020 general election.
+Collins was re-elected as an independent TD at the 2020 general election.

 In December 2021 Collins was among a group of TDs who proposed a bill in the Dáil that would require pain relief for a foetus during later abortions.
 The bill was defeated by 107 votes to 36.
 The Minister of Health Stephen Donnelly stated it would not be appropriate for a piece of legislation to dictate clinical practice in a medical or a healthcare setting.
 Meanwhile, Collins' fellow Cork South-West TD Holly Cairns stated that the move was "upsetting for the women and families who have had later abortions and insulting to our healthcare practitioners" and suggested Collins and his group were determined to try and re-run and undermine the 2018 referendum on the Eighth amendment using American conservative style tactics.

+In November 2023, he was named as the leader of Independent Ireland, a new political party.

+At the 2024 general election, Collins was re-elected to the Dáil.

 Political views

-In January 2018, in the run up to the referendum on the 8th amendment of that May, Collins stated that he was "against abortion.
+In January 2018, in the run-up to the referendum on the 8th amendment of that May, Collins stated that he was "against abortion.
 Full stop."

 In May 2021, while speaking in the Dáil, Collins suggested that a hotel chain being used by the government to quarantine those suspected of having COVID-19 was linked to Jeffrey Epstein.

+In an April 2024 interview with Hot Press Collins stated he believes that prostitution should be legalised, that abortion should be permitted in extreme circumstances, that rapists should be chemically castrated, that third-time offenders should receive an automatic 25-year sentence, and that legally-held firearms should be permitted for self-defence.
+He also stated that asylum seekers should be held in "holding bays" like in Australia, that the burqa should be banned in schools and that Travellers should not be legally recognised as an ethnic minority.